Charles Bediako

-Charles A. Bediako Jr. (born March 10, 2002) is a Canadian professional basketball player, currently a free agent.
-He played college basketball for the Alabama Crimson Tide.
+Charles A. Bediako Jr. (born March 10, 2002) is an American and Canadian professional basketball player for the New Zealand Breakers of the Australian National Basketball League (NBL).
+After playing for Alabama between 2021 and 2023, Bediako played three seasons in the NBA G League.
+In January 2026, he briefly returned to Alabama before being denied eligibility by a Tuscaloosa judge the following month.

 High school career

-Bediako began his high school career at Ridley College, playing alongside his brother Jaden.
-As a junior, Bediako transferred to Andrews Osborne Academy.
-Bediako transferred to IMG Academy for his senior season.
-He averaged 13.2 points and 12.7 rebounds per game.
-Bediako was named to the Jordan Brand Classic roster.
+Bediako began his high school career at Ridley College in St. Catharines, Ontario, in 2018, playing alongside his brother Jaden.
+In 2019, Bediako transferred to Andrews Osborne Academy in Willoughby, Ohio, for his junior year.
+As a senior in 2020–21, Bediako played for IMG Academy in Bradenton, Florida, where he averaged 13.2 points and 12.7 rebounds per game.
+He was selected to the 2021 Jordan Brand Classic game.

 Recruiting

 Bediako was a consensus four-star recruit and one of the top centers in the 2021 class.
 On April 6, 2021, he committed to playing college basketball for Alabama over offers from Duke, Michigan, Texas and Ohio State.